xlievo/Business.AspNet/README.md

 a: **[Business.AspNet.Context]** Current controller, valid only for HTTP communication

-b: **[Business.Core.Annotations.HttpFile]** The file object currently requested to be uploaded, valid only for HTTP communication
+b: **[Business.Core.Annotations.HttpFile]** The file object currently requested to be uploaded, valid only for HTTP communication.
 Valid when this parameter is named "httpFile"

 c: **[System.Net.WebSockets.WebSocket]** Current websocket object, Valid only for websocket communication